- Records Management

 Budget for time

-The timeline to complete a PIA is dependent upon several factors, including: the complexity of the initiative; the extent to which relevant stakeholders, especially service providers are cooperative and transparent in how their systems collect, use, disclose and store personal information; the amount of effort and attention to detail the lead writer of the PIA invests in its completion; and whether personal information is stored or accessible from outside of Canada (e.g. in the Cloud).
+The timeline to complete a PIA is dependent upon several factors, including: the complexity of the initiative; the extent to which relevant stakeholders, especially service providers are cooperative and transparent in how their systems collect, use, disclose and store personal information; the amount of effort and attention to detail the lead writer of the PIA invests in its completion; and whether sensitive personal information is stored outside of Canada.
 For all of these reasons, it is difficult to project an exact timeline, however we generally recommend that departments allow for two to three months in total.

 Planning for a PIA should begin at the very outset of an initiative.
 Do not wait until you have selected a software solution and are ready to sign a contract.
-Consult with an Information and Privacy Archivist as soon as possible to discuss next steps in the process and how you can best prepare to see a PIA through to successful completion.
+Consult with a member of the Access and Privacy Program as soon as possible to discuss next steps in the process and how you can best prepare to see a PIA through to successful completion.

 Understand Your Responsibilities